zalando-stups/senza/README.rst

 ..
 Note::

-    Each list item below "SenzaComponents" is a map with only one key (the component name).
+    Each list item below `SenzaComponents` is a map with only one key (the component name).
     The YAML "flow-style" syntax would be: ``SenzaComponents: [{CompName: {Type: CompType}}]``.